-36. The Care Inspectorate should adopt and implement policies and practices to safeguard itself against fraud and theft, in accordance with the Fraud section of the SPFM.
-Application of these processes must be monitored actively, supported by a fraud response plan and robust reporting arrangements.
+39. The Care Inspectorate should adopt and implement policies and practices to safeguard itself against fraud and theft, in accordance with the Fraud section of the SPFM.
+Application of these processes must be monitored actively, supported by a fraud action plan and robust reporting arrangements.
 This includes the establishment of avenues to report any suspicions of fraud.
-In addition the Care Inspectorate should take risk-based and proportionate steps to appraise the financial standing of any supplier or other body with which it intends to enter into a contract or to provide funding.